Yuri Bessmertny: Career

 He was scheduled to fight Abraham Roqueñi at Nitrianska Noc Bojovnikov in Nitra, Slovakia on October 27, 2012, but pulled out of the fight due to injury.
 Bessmertny made his return against Roberto Cocco at a weight of 75 kg/165 lb at another Thai Boxe Mania event in Torino on November 24, 2012, and won by TKO due to a cut in round two.
 Even though the cut was caused by an accidental headbutt, Bessmertny was given the win rather than the bout being made a no contest.
 Having not picked up a win in the -72.5 kg/160 lb division in eight months, Bessmertny dropped out of the middleweight world rankings in December 2012.

 Bessmertny took on his second Thai opponent in the form of Aikpracha Meenayothin in the semi-finals of a four-man tournament at La Nuit des Titans 2013 in Tours, France, on February 2, 2013.
 Although he was bettered in round one and three, Bessmertny managed to score a standing eight count in the second which resulted in the bout being called a draw and taking it into an extension round.
 In the fourth round, however, Aikpracha was just too much and took the decision.

 Dropping down to 70 kg/154 lb, he lost a unanimous decision to Ashihara karate stylist Davit Kiria at Glory 7: Milan in Milan on April 20, 2013.
 In the semi-finals of the -71 kg/156 lb tournament at the Legend Fighting Show in Moscow, Russia on May 25, 2013, he lost to Artur Kyshenko by unanimous decision after an extra round.
-Bessmertny was to fight in the WKN Big 8 Tournament 2013 in Minsk, Belarus on June 3, 2013, and meet Dmitry Valent in the quarter-finals but it fell through.
-He instead took on Karim Ghajji at Time Fight 3 in Tours, France, on June 15, 2013, and his slow start was once again his downfall as he lost by unanimous decision for the third consecutive time.
+Bessmertny was to fight in the WKN Big 8 Tournament 2013 in Minsk, Belarus on June 3, 2013, and meet Dmitry Valent in the quarter-finals but it fell through, and he instead took on Karim Ghajji at Time Fight 3 in Tours, France, on June 15, 2013, and his slow start was once again his downfall as he lost by unanimous decision for the third consecutive time.
 He lost to Steve Moxon by UD at Kings of Kombat 10 in Melbourne, Australia on September 7, 2013.
 On October 11, 2013, Bessmertny was outpointed bt Djimé Coulibaly at Warriors Night in Issy-les-Moulineaux, France.